-In my 13+ years’ as a trainer, lecturer, and teacher, my teaching philosophy has evolved.
+In my over 10 years as a trainer, lecturer, and teacher, my teaching philosophy has evolved.
 Learning is an educational conversation, in which 2 or more people engage in a dynamic flow of ideas and information.
 In order to achieve this flow of learning, a variety of approaches and methodologies must be considered.
 I regularly evaluate content in order to identify the most appropriate technology and best tools for successful learning.
 I also consider learning styles and practices and bring these to the classroom.
 Every type of content should support the fundamental learning styles (kinetic, visual, auditory), but the audience and type of content may drive the ratio.
 While technology can be an extraordinary tool for learning, it should be a mechanism of delivery which does not overshine the content.
 It is important that the technology does not become a barrier or distraction from learning content, but an asset to help deliver content that is tailored to the audience.

 As part of that process of course development, I consider the following questions regarding the student, course content, and outcomes: What are the needs of this particular student?
 What knowledge do they possess and how can I tap into that knowledge?
 What foundational knowledge do they need before they can move forward?
 Are there opportunities to present the content in a new way?
 How can technology be leveraged to facilitate learning?
 What outcomes do I hope to achieve?
 What outcome does the student hope to achieve?
 How will I measure the success of training?